-Figure 9 presents the histogram of all synchronous data of the difference of Koherent and the Brewer No. 163.
-The histogram 340 of the percent differences of TOC reveal a systematic overestimation by Koherent of an average of 1.64% during the entire period, with an expanded standard deviation of about 2.7% (k=2).
-This variation mainly reflects the seasonal variability and less the measurement error of the system, which is assumed to be comparable to the BTS Solar system (see section 3.1).
+Figure 9 presents the histogram of all synchronous data of the difference between Koherent and Brewer no. 163.
+The histogram of the percent differences of TOC reveals a systematic overestimation by Koherent of an average of 1.64% during the entire period, with an expanded standard deviation of about 2.7 % (k = 2).
+This variation mainly reflects the seasonal variability and less the measurement error of the system, which is assumed to be comparable to the BTS-Solar system (see Sect.
+3.1).

-In order to compare the slant path dependency of the instrument, Figure 10 demonstrates the deviation of the differences as a

-- function of the ozone slant path, defined as the multiplication of the AMF and TOC.
-Figure 10 a) shows a strong ozone slant path dependency with a slope of -0.0033%/TOC·AMF that is observed with Koherent.
-For further comparison, the slant path dependency is determined for the summer month of July 2020 only (Figure 10 b)), with air masses between 1.1 and 3.4 and stratospheric temperatures ranging from 230.2 K to 231.1 K. The slope of the linear fit of -0.0015%/TOC·AMF indicates that the slant path dependency is significantly lower than for the entire period.
-Figure 10 b) also includes a polynomial fit of degree=2 (quadratic), highlighting that for slant paths below 800 DU the dependency shows almost no trend.
-For higher slant - 350 paths, however, the differences are increasing.
+In order to compare the slant path dependency of the instrument, Fig. 10 demonstrates the deviation of the differences as a function of the ozone slant path, defined as the multiplication of the AMF and TOC.
+Figure 10a shows a strong ozone slant path dependency with a slope of $-0.0033 \% / \text{TOC} \times \text{AMF}$ that is observed with Koherent.
+For further comparison, the slant path dependency is determined for the summer month of July 2020 only (Fig. 10b), with air masses between 1.1 and 3.4 and stratospheric temperatures ranging from 230.2 to 231.1 K. The slope of the linear fit of $-0.0015 \% / \text{TOC} \times \text{AMF}$ indicates that the slant path dependency is significantly lower than for the entire period.
+Figure 10b also includes a polynomial fit of degree = 2 (quadratic), highlighting that for slant paths below 800 DU the dependency shows almost no trend.
+For higher slant paths, however, the differences increase.